asmagill/hs._asm.axuielement/Reference_Core.md

 ~~~lua
 axuielement:allChildElements(callback, [withParents]) -> elementSearchObject
 ~~~
-Query the accessibility object for all child accessibility objects (and their children...).
+Query the accessibility object for all child accessibility objects and their descendants

 Parameters:
- * `callback`    - a required function which should expect two arguments: a `msg` string specifying how the search ended, and a table containing the discovered child elements. `msg` will be "completed" when the traversal has completed normally and will contain a string starting with "**" if it terminates early for some reason (see Notes: section for more information)
+ * `callback`    - a required function which should expect two arguments: a `msg` string specifying how the search ended, and a table containing the discovered descendant elements. `msg` will be "completed" when the traversal has completed normally and will contain a string starting with "**" if it terminates early for some reason (see Notes: section for more information)
- * `withParents` - an optional boolean, default false, indicating that the parent of objects (and their children) should be collected as well.
+ * `withParents` - an optional boolean, default false, indicating that the parent of objects (and their descendants) should be collected as well.

 Returns:
  * an elementSearchObject as described in [hs.axuielement:elementSearch](#elementSearch)